D1G1T4L3CH0/Steam-Auto-Update-Disabler/README.md

 Instructions For use:
 Just drop a steam library onto the script "disable.cmd" or if you have file extensions hidden, "disable".
 The steam library would be the folder which contains both steamapps and userdata folders.

+It will create backups of the files it makes changes to.
+The backups will go in an "acf-backups" folder in the library you dropped on the script.

+KNOWN ISSUES:

+- If a game is set to "High Priority - Always update this game ASAP" in Steam, it's update setting will not be changed.
+This is both a security feature in case you really must update those games and an oversight. ;p